Yiro13/ros2-mcp-server/README.md

 ## License

-Copyright 2024 [Your Name or Organization]
+Copyright 2024 [Mars Rover UdeGSpace]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.